ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 2) Any fragment selected for editing must have error-free coverage in both mates within a symmetric buffer spanning the variant position.
 This prohibits editing a true variant adjacent to an error, which would convert the variant to higher order (for example, SNP to di-nucleotide MNP).

-3) If a primer BED file has been provided, sim enforces that no part of the variant span (POS + REF field length) intersects a read segment arising from a synthetic primer.
-Passing a primer BED file to sim is highly recommended because it enables the avoidance of editing at read termini.
-Otherwise, under subsequent local alignment of edited reads (in satmut\_utils call), variants at read termini may be clipped, leading to their loss from the alignment and causing false negatives.
+3) If a primer BED file has been provided, 'sim' enforces that no part of the variant span (POS + REF field length) intersects a read segment arising from a synthetic primer.
+Passing a primer BED file to 'sim' is highly recommended because it enables the avoidance of editing at read termini.
+Otherwise, under subsequent local alignment of edited reads (in satmut\_utils 'call'), variants at read termini may be clipped, leading to their loss from the alignment and causing false negatives.

 Note that rule 3 does *not* mean variants cannot be edited within or overlapping primer regions, as long as the position has read-through coverage (typically provided by an adjacent PCR amplicon/tile).

 Collectively, while effectively constraining the number and frequency of variants that can be edited at once, these rules ensure high fidelity of variant editing at ultra-low frequencies.

-## satmut_utils call
+## satmut_utils 'call'

-call makes certain design decisions that may impact the performance of variant calling for your particular application.
+'' makes certain design decisions that may impact the performance of variant calling for your particular application.

-1. *call enforces mate pair concordance for candidate calls*
+1. *'call' enforces mate pair concordance for candidate calls*

-To reduce the impact of single-stranded sequencing errors, satmut_utils requires the same base call is made in both mates of the pair for enumeration of a variant call.
+To reduce the impact of single-stranded sequencing errors, satmut\_utils requires the same base call is made in both mates of the pair for enumeration of a variant call.
 Note this does not handle polymerase errors made during PCR enrichment.

-2. *call applies quality filters prior to verifying mate concordance*
+2. *'call' applies quality filters prior to verifying mate concordance*

-Before pairs are considered for mate concordance, reads or base calls may be filtered by read edit distance (--man_nm) and base quality (--min-bq) filters.
+Before pairs are considered for mate concordance, reads or base calls may be filtered by read edit distance (--max\_nm) and base quality (--min\_bq) filters.

-3. *call uses a unique algorithm to resolve SNPs and MNPs contained in the same fragment*
+3. *'call' uses a unique algorithm to resolve SNPs and MNPs contained in the same fragment*

 The general algorithm for variant calling is as follows.
 See satmut\_utils.src.analysis.variant\_caller.VariantCaller for implementation.